psychbruce/ChineseNames/README.md

 For a Chinese given name with multiple characters, name indices are averaged across characters.
 In other words, name indices are computed based on ***characters*** rather than ***character combinations***.
 Here are main reasons.

 1. Computing name variables at the character level is more practical in research.
 Indeed, character combinations are countless, whereas single characters are a finite set and easy to handle.
 Moreover, for name indices other than NU, this is the only feasible approach, especially in a large sample.
-It is impractical to ask participants to rate thousands (or even millions) of character combinations.
+It is impractical to ask participants to rate millions or billions of character combinations.
-2. As evidenced by our research, the NU computed by averaging across multiple characters (objective NU) was positively correlated with people's perception of the uniqueness of their given names (subjective NU): *r* = 0.32, *p* \< 0.001, *N* = 672.
+2. As evidenced by our research, NU computed by averaging across characters (objective NU) was positively correlated with people's perception of the uniqueness of their given names (subjective NU): *r* = 0.32, *p* \< 0.001, *N* = 672.
-3. As evidenced by our research, among four measures of name uniqueness (two at the character level and two at the character-combination level), only name-character uniqueness (i.e., NU) was positively associated with cultural-level individualism, which was comparable to the findings of English names.
+3. As evidenced by our research, among four measures of name uniqueness (two at the character level and two at the character-combination level), only name-character uniqueness (i.e., NU) was positively associated with cultural-level individualism.
 4. In linguistics, a *name* (word) is to English what a *name character* (single character) is to Chinese.